jedcn/reveal-ck/index.md

 {% gist 6857599 %}

-Then run `reveal-ck` on the command line, like so:
+Then run `reveal-ck` on the command line:

 ```
 reveal-ck generate --file inline.haml
 ```

-And here's [some slides with inlined code][inline-slides].
+Here are the [results][inline-slides].

 ## Slides.. with Ruby?

 [Haml][haml] and [Slim][slim] are awesome, but they are still templating languages.

 What about writing slides in Ruby?
+You can work in pure Ruby or you can use reveal-ck's DSL.

-When you create slides with Haml or Slim, you define your entire set of slides in a __single__ file.
-When you write slides in Ruby, you build up a collection of objects that contribute HTML back to the overall presentation.
+Whichever path you choose, when you write slides in Ruby, you build up a collection of objects that contribute HTML back to an overall presentation.

-Support for this is based on tying an object together with a template.
+Ruby maps to HTML by tying an object together with a template.

-Consider the following:
+Consider the following example in the DSL:

 {% gist 6860278 %}